Institutional Review Board (IRB) proposals

 - Waivers of assent (e.g., if the child is too young or incapable of assenting)

-In our experience, for studies involving young students, where getting every parent to consent would be impossible (e.g., boarding schools or when it is likely parents will not all read or return the forms), typically the head of school consents for all students (e.g., to play math games - the research is non-invasive and is conducted on school time).
-For high school students involved in educational interventions, both students and the head of school (or parent) provides legal binding consent.
+In our experience, for studies involving young students, where getting every parent to consent would be impossible, typically the head of school consents for all students.
+Examples of such scenarios include boarding schools or when it is likely parents will not all read or return the forms and when the study consists of non-invasive research such as math games conducted on school time.
+For high school students involved in educational interventions, both students and the head of school (or parent) provide legal binding consent.

-An important provision of US law is a so-called Certificate of Confidentiality, which prevents law enforcement from accessing research data by subpoena for the purpose of criminal persecution.
-The National Institutes of Health offers helpful resources on what a certificate of confidentiality is and answers some frequently asked questions about how it works.
+An important provision of US law is a so-called Certificate of Confidentiality, which prevents law enforcement from accessing research data by subpoena for the purpose of criminal persecution.5 The National Institutes of Health offers helpful resources on what a certificate of confidentiality is and answers some frequently asked questions about how it works.
 The law on certificates of confidentiality was originally conceived to allow research on illegal drug use by Vietnam veterans without compromising subjects or deterring them from participating.
-These certificates can help a researcher protect their subjects, and, by extension, convince them to participate.
+These certificates can help a researcher protect their subjects and assure subjects of the confidentiality of their responses.
 For some background, see for example Wolf et al. (2015, 76 pages).

 MIT has useful guidelines on providing and communicating adequate information and ensuring comprehension when obtaining informed consent.
 In particular, the language researchers use in their consent forms should be simple and clear.
-They state that:
+They include the following:

 - Wording should be understandable to those with an 8th grade reading level.